tc39/proposal-explicit-resource-management/README.md

     `try` `using` `await` `(` Expression `)` Block Catch?
 Finally?
 ```

-When `try`-`using` is parsed with an _Expression_, an implicit block-scoped binding is created for the
+When `try using` is parsed with an _Expression_, an implicit block-scoped binding is created for the
 result of the expression.
-When the `try`-`using` block is exited, whether by an abrupt or normal
+When the `try using` block is exited, whether by an abrupt or normal
 completion, `[Symbol.dispose]()` is called on the local binding as long as it is neither `null`
 nor `undefined`.
 If an error is thrown in both _Block_ and the call to `[Symbol.dispose]()`, an
 `AggregateError` containing both errors will be thrown instead.